 Are Rainbow Looms the rage at your house?
 They are at ours!
 I don’t know what our kiddos like more, wearing the bracelets, creating them or gifting them to their pals.
 We adore DIY jewelry and friendship bracelets.

-Band Bracelets that Kids Can Make
+Easy Rainbow Loom Bracelets Kids Can Make

 1. Fishtail Band Bracelet